kuwakado/CRPRF/README.md

 # Collision-Resistant and Pseudorandom Hashing Modes

-We implemented benchmark software for comparing HMAC with two algorithms (KHC1 and KHC2) proposed in the following paper.
+This repository provides benchmark software for comparing HMAC with two algorithms (KHC1 and KHC2) proposed in the following paper.

 S. Hirose and H. Kuwakado,
 "Collision-Resistant and Pseudorandom Hashing Modes of Compression Functions,"